dchar/dchar.github.io/_posts/2016-05-01-challenge-and-project.markdown

 + There are page gaps at the end of chapters that narrators can ignore

++ Assume narrators read at different paces and audiobook files are organized differently for every series

 It is also worth noting I have issues with the fact that I am testing this prototype on a single series.
 I would like to use this in the long run, and it wont do if I have to modify source for each series.
 I need to find a